Hanabi-Live/hanabi-live/docs/INSTALL.md

   * `./install/install_dependencies.sh`
 * Set up environment variables:
   * `nano .env`
     * Fill in the values accordingly.
-The most important one is "DOMAIN" - **this must match the URL that the user types in to their browser!**
+The most important one is "DOMAIN" - this must match the URL that the user types in to their browser.
 * Set up a database user and import the database schema:
   * `sudo mysql -u root -p`
     * `CREATE DATABASE hanabi;`